CiscoCXSecurity/QRCode-Video-Data-Exfiltration/README.md

 Exfiltrate data with QR code videos generated from files by HTML5/JS.

 ## Data => QR Code Video ##
 Host the files in the folder labled `file_to_qr` on a web server.
 Visit the web server.
-Drag and drop a file into the browser window where it says "Drop files here...".
+Drag and drop a file into the browser window where it says `Drop files here...`.
 A video of QR codes should start flashing.

 Point a cellphone camera or other video capture device at the screen and record.
 Make sure to record until you have seen the blue flash twice.
 This will ensure that you have gotten all the data.